At a Glance

 ✨Prepare Questions

-Interviews are a two-way street, so prepare thoughtful questions to ask about the organisation and the team you'll be working with.
-This shows your genuine interest in the position and helps you assess if it's the right fit for you as well.
+Interviews are a two-way street.
+Prepare thoughtful questions about the service and the team you'll be working with.
+This shows your genuine interest in the role and helps you assess if it's the right fit for you.